justinakoh/triage-guide/Microsoft-alerts.md

 What to look for:
 * Check that there are no anomalies within log in history.
 Check that the host, IP, location are all typical for the user **Insider Risk_Risky User Access By Application involving one user**

+## A possible vulnerability to SQL Injection involving one user

+This occurs when an application generates a faulty SQL statement in the database which indicates a possible vulnerability to SQL injection attacks.